uwctri/Recalculate/README.md

 * Right click context menu to calc 1 row or page
 * Button to show the past data / card style?
+* Double clicking the "Advanced" button quick enough will mess up the arrow